Paul Ramsey (musician)

-Paul Ramsey (born January 24, 1966) is an American rock drummer.
-He is a founding member of the progressive rock quintet echolyn.
+Paul Ramsey (born January 24, 1966) is an American drummer.
+He is a founding member of the progressive rock quintet Echolyn.

 Biography

-Paul Ramsey is a drummer and percussionist born in Cheltenham, Pennsylvania.
-He has over 25 years experience performing and collaborating with various artists throughout the United States, Europe, and Canada.
-Ramsey is an experienced studio musician appearing on a variety of artists' works.
+Ramsey was born in Cheltenham, Pennsylvania.
+He has over 25 years experience performing and collaborating with various artists throughout the U.S., Europe, and Canada.
+He is an experienced studio musician appearing on a variety of artists' works.
 Artists and engineers that have collaborated with Ramsey include T-Bone Wolk, Pete Moshay, Kevin Killen, Paul Bryan, Robert Hazard, Mike Mills, Jerry Marotta, Glenn Rosenstein, and Francis Dunnery.

-Ramsey is a founding member of the progressive rock band echolyn.
-He was a member of New Jersey based folk rock band, Grey Eye Glances.
+Ramsey is a founding member of the progressive rock band Echolyn.
+He was a member of New Jersey based folk rock band Grey Eye Glances.
 Grey Eye Glances was signed to Mercury Records and was cited in 1997's Billboard Magazine's "Weekly Coverage for Hot Prospects for Prospects for Heatseekers Chart" for its innovative approach to touring utilizing Borders Books to reach new potential audiences.
 He is also a former member of the North Wales, PA alternative grunge rock band Winston’s Dog.